 a.
 Agreement Type

 Once a tentative decision has been made to develop an agreement with a Grazing Operator, the type of agreement needs to be chosen.
 Typically, a “lease” gives the Landlord the right of possession of the entire parcel.
 While a lease could provide such an arrangement, it does not adequately cover important aspects, like structures or locations and use by others.
 A type of agreement that would address these more complex issues is properly defined as a ‘license’ or ‘permit’.
 These licenses allow for limited uses—like grazing—on the property, while the property itself remains under the control of the Landlord agency.
-A license or permit to graze a parcel would not normally entitle, not simply provide, the right to graze in accordance with the terms of the license, which may reference a plan tailored to the specific property to guide grazing management activities.
+A license or permit to graze a parcel would normally entitle, not simply provide, the right to graze in accordance with the terms of the license, which may reference a plan tailored to the specific property to guide grazing management activities.
 In some circumstances, it might be more appropriate to enter into a ‘service contract’ for vegetation removal, for instance with a contract grazing operation (see Box 3.
 Contract Grazing).

 b.
 Allowable Uses